 Sheets and Pillowcases

 Health and hospitality experts recommend washing sheets and pillowcases at least one time each week.
-If you don't wash your bedsheets regularly, your bedding will collect a buildup of oils, dirt, dead skin, and bacteria.
+If you don't wash your bed sheets regularly, your bedding will collect a buildup of oils, dirt, dead skin, and bacteria.
 The oil and dirt from your body can lead to tough stains on sheets.
-Your sheets also collect anything that comes off of your body; particularly dead skin, but also bacteria and pathogens.
-Dust mites feed on dead skin, and the feces from these microscopic insects can worsen symptoms from allergy sufferers.
+Your sheets also collect anything that comes off of your body—particularly dead skin, but also bacteria and pathogens.
+Dust mites feed on dead skin, and the feces from these microscopic insects can worsen symptoms for allergy sufferers.

 Be sure to check for and treat any stains on your sheets no matter how often you wash them.
 Also, avoid washing sheets in hot water because it can shrink your sheets, which you might not notice until you try to put them back on the bed.
 Warm water is much more likely to get them clean without shrinkage.

 02 of 06

 If you use pillow protectors on your pillows and under your pillowcases, you probably only need to wash your pillows three times a year.
 However, the pillow protectors should be unzipped and washed monthly.
 Oils and dirt from our hair and faces soak into the pillows and can even soak into the filling of a pillow.
 Washing pillow protectors monthly with mild laundry detergent will keep them clean and fresh.